polarityio/gigamon/README.md

 ### Gigamon Account UUID
 Account UUID.
 Your Account UUID found in your profile on the Dashboard.
+Used to filter down detection results.

 ### Blacklist Domains